War Diary for Thursday, November 26, 1914:

 Flanders: German attack on Yser canal fails.
 BEF forms Trench Mortar Service (‘The Suicide Club’) near Bethune, 11 men with two Crimean War 6-inch mortars, but 100 copies of German Minenwerfer supplied by Christmas.

-Arabia: ANZAC troop convoy leaves Aden for Suez, where it arrives on November 30.
+Arabia: ANZAC troop convoy leaves Aden for Suez, where it arrives at November 30.

 Cameroons: Germans force 150 French, of whom 50 are casualties, back on Edea.

 North Sea: Battleship Bulwark destroyed by internal explosion while loading ammunition at Sheerness, 793 killed, only 12 survivors.
-An enquiry rules out sabotage on December 15.
+An inquiry rules out sabotage on December 15.